Anna-Myzukina/Newsweek/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code was used
-- Inspiration
-- etc
+- Thanks to [Bootstrap team](https://getbootstrap.com/docs/4.4/about/team/) and Bootstrap documentation

 ## 📝 License